fanicey/leetcode-python/01Array/Array.md

   [-1, -1, 2]
 ]

 There are many ways to solve this problem.
-Here only list the best one, which uses two pointers.
+Brute-force method is O(n^3).
+Below is the best solution, which uses two pointers (left-right).

+**Note.** Think of the edge cases carefully, especially avoid duplicate triplets.
+When increasing the left pointer, we need to stop at the next *different* number.

 ```
 def threeSum(self, nums):